 While Reis hopes that people will get behind this bill, he knows that it will not be universal.
 “The pushback comes from those with a short-term mindset” he said.
 Therefore, the next six months are about promoting the Seismic Resilience Initiative and encouraging people that before the next large earthquake strikes California, we should have a public, open inventory of sub-standard or collapse-risk buildings as the prerequisite to long-term mitigation.
 Assemblyman Nazarian added that his hope for the bill is that “we raise awareness in local municipalities of seismically vulnerable buildings, our emergency planners have an understanding of at-risk buildings in their communities, and we can establish a funding mechanism statewide to retrofit these buildings; saving lives, protecting property, and creating jobs.”

-If passed, the bill would be become law on January 1, 2019.
-Then, over a 5-6 year period, seismically-vulnerable buildings would be identified, and building owners would be notified.
+Reis added that, “The cost of conducting the inventory is expected to be less than one-hundredth of one percent of the social, property and economic losses that could occur if the big one strikes.
+Isn’t that an investment worth making?”
+If passed by the Senate and signed by the Governor, then over a 5-6 year period, seismically-vulnerable buildings would be identified, and building owners would be notified.
 A public database would also be created where all buildings would be listed, and continually updated as they are retrofitted or replaced.

 If you would like to find out more about the Seismic Resilience Initiative or the recently introduced bill, follow the links below.